-- Consider situations that will help you connect with the investors (assuming that is your audience), which may involve doing a little research into their background.
+- Consider situations that will help you connect with the investors (assuming that is your audience for your pitch), which may involve doing a little research into their backgrounds.
 Assume that they don't have the same background as you.
 Their understanding of the market problem might be unclear.
-It is your job to not only make them understand, but also to make them excited about it. - Display market data supportive of the size, extent, or number of people affected by the problem.
+It is your job to not only enable them to understand, but also to make them excited about your opportunity. - Display market data supportive of the size, extent, or number of people affected by the problem.
 You need numbers.
-Who?
-How much?
-How often? - Make sure to establish how serious the problem is in the market. - o Is the problem Unworkable?
+Who, how much, how often, etc. - Make sure to establish how serious the problem is in the market. - o Is the problem Unworkable?
 Unavoidable?
 Urgent?
 Underserved?
 Click here for an article by entrepreneur/investor Michael Skok that includes sections on defining and qualifying a problem using the 4 U's and BLAC analysis - Have a story to illustrate the problem.
-There is no better way to bring it down to a personal level for an audience that might have no knowledge of your market.
+There is no better way than providing a story to demonstrate the problem for an audience that might have no knowledge of your market.
 Tell the audience how it affects "Bob, my next door neighbor".
-If you can't bring it down to a human level, then your audience can't really buy into this being a real problem. - If the problem is complex, make sure to use visuals. - Explain if there was a change or evolution in the industry that has led to the need for your solution.
-A good question to be able to answer is "why now?"
+If you can't bring it down to a human level, then your audience may not really buy into this being a real problem. - Use visuals to illustrate complex problems. - Explain if there was a change or evolution in the industry that has led to the need for your solution.
+A good question to answer during your pitch is "why now is the right time for your opportunity?"

 - Do not list too many problems.
-It can be tempting to list all the problems your product solves, but instead you should list the most apparent problems that will directly tie with your product's value-adding features - Do not list a problem that your product does not solve.
-The investor will be expecting you to tie back every problem you list to your product's solutions. - Do not fail to craft your pitch as a story.
+It can be tempting to list all the problems that your solution solves, but instead you should list the most apparent problems that will directly tie with your product's value-adding features - Do not list a problem that your product does not solve.
+The investor will be expecting you to tie back every problem you introduce during your presentation to a solution that your product provides.